PaddlePaddle/Paddle/doc/fluid/design/dist_train/fluid_parameter_split_strategy_en.md

 # Fluid distributed parameter segmentation strategy
-In this article, we'll explain the design of parameters segmentaion when we do pserver-based distributed training with PaddlePaddle Fluid, we will give a case of how this segmentation scheme could be used in python code;
+In this article, we'll explain the reason and the design of parameters segmentaion when we do pserver-based distributed training with PaddlePaddle Fluid, we will give a case of how this segmentation scheme could be used in python code;

-## Model Parameter Segmentation Strategy Design
+## Background
 ### Reason for segmentation

 In the design of the model, we usually do not limit the size of the parameters used by each layer of the model.
 Suppose we have 3 parameter servers now and we want to train the following network: